 The history of printing is a fascinating subject.
 People had life long trades of professional crafts during the 17th, 18th, and even during the 19th Centuries.
 Paper making, hand made rag papers, wove rag papers, all employed prior to making paper from trees as we do today.
 Antique printing methods include copper plate engraving, steel plate engraving, wood engravings.
 Lithographs and chromolithographs.
 Illumination by Hand Coloring, using water colors, and printing in colors by limestone plates.
 That doesn’t even take into account obtaining or creating the illustrations, producing the documentation and text…

 I am the owner of Anne Hall Antique Prints.
-My husband and I sell authentic antique prints via our website and at assorted events in New England.
-I sell rare old engravings and lithographs produced from the 1580's through 1926.
-My love is nature, the natural world, and the historic documentation of it.
-I am the daughter of William Hall, owner of Prints Old and Rare, Pacifica, CA. Fortunately, I grew up in the summers on Mackinac Island and have visited historic towns, rare print shops and galleries of all sorts hunting for business.
+My husband, Mark and I sell authentic antique prints on our website and at assorted shows and events around New England.
+We deal in paper antiques only.
+Our rare old engravings and lithographs produced from the 1580's through the 1920's.
+Many are hand colored.
+My love is nature and the natural world and the historic documentation of it.
+I am the daughter of William Hall, owner of Maps Old and Rare, Pacifica, CA and Kathleen Manning of Prints Old and Rare and Manning's Books and Prints.
+View more posts